Hemigymnus melapterus: Biology

 The half-and-half wrasse lives solitary or in small groups.
 It is a benthic predator that feeds mainly on small marine invertebrates such as crustaceans, molluscs, worms and echinoderms captured on or in the substrate.

 In addition to picking food off coral branches, it may take in mouthfuls of sand, sorting out food items in the mouth and then expelling the sand through the gill operculae.

 Like most wrasse, it is a protogynous hermaphrodite, i.e. individuals start life as females with the capability of turning male later on.

 Conservation status

 The species is targeted but not thought to be threatened by the aquarium trade, and is being sought as a food fish and by spear fishers.
-It is present in several large preotected areas, and currently listed as Least Concern (LC) by the IUCN.
+It is present in several large protected areas, and currently listed as Least Concern (LC) by the IUCN.